Difference Between Eukaryotic and Prokaryotic cells

 ChromosomesHistones presentHistones absent

-Besides the above, few differences also exist in enzymes and other biomolecules.
+Besides the above, a few differences also exist in enzymes and other biomolecules.

 The enzymes involved in the induction of negative supercoils during cell division are different.

-For instance, in prokaryotes, these enzymes are called as DNA gyrases.
+For instance, in prokaryotes, these enzymes are called DNA gyrases.

-While in eukaryotes the same function is done by the enzyme DNA topoisomerases.
+In eukaryotes, the same function is performed by the enzyme DNA topoisomerases.

 Physiological Difference Between Eukaryotic and Prokaryotic cells